von Willebrand Factor (Recombinant)

 • Antibody formation: Neutralizing antibodies (inhibitors) to von Willebrand factor (VWF) and/or factor VIII may occur.
 In patients who have high levels of inhibitors to VWF or factor VIII, therapy may not be effective and VWF (recombinant) use may lead severe hypersensitivity reactions; these patients should be managed by an experienced health care provider and alternatives to therapy should be considered.
 Any patient who has an inadequate response to therapy or a severe adverse reaction should be evaluated for the presence of inhibitors.

 • Hypersensitivity reactions: Hypersensitivity reactions, including anaphylaxis, may occur; discontinue if hypersensitivity reactions occur and administer appropriate treatment.
+Discontinue immediately if signs/symptoms of severe allergic reactions occur.
 Patients experiencing anaphylactic reactions should be evaluated for the presence of inhibitors.

-• Thrombotic events: Thromboembolic reactions, including disseminated intravascular coagulation (DIC), venous thrombosis, pulmonary embolism, myocardial infarction, and stroke may occur, especially in patients with known risk factors for thrombosis.
-Risk is increased in patients requiring frequent doses of VWF (recombinant) with recombinant factor VIII, which may cause an excessive rise in factor VIII levels; monitor for signs and symptoms of thrombosis.
+• Thrombotic events: Thromboembolic reactions, including disseminated intravascular coagulation (DIC), venous thrombosis, pulmonary embolism, myocardial infarction, and stroke may occur, especially in patients with known risk factors for thrombosis (including low ADAMTS13 levels).
+Risk is increased in patients requiring frequent doses of VWF (recombinant) in combination with factor VIII (recombinant), which may cause a sustained excessive rise in FVIII:C activity; monitor for signs and symptoms of thrombosis.

 Dosage form specific issues: